ArweaveTeam/arweave-standards/sws/SWS-1.md

 ### Signaling Atomic Assets

-In order to query for Arweave transactions that are atomic assets, it is encouraged to include specific tags in order to signal the transaction meets the technical definition of an atomic asset as described above.
+In order to query for Arweave transactions that meet the technical definition of atomic assets as described above, it is encouraged to include specific tags on the transaction in order to signal this.

 To accomplish this, a combination of two pre-existing tag specifications should be included on the atomic asset transaction: `App-Name` as required by